- Our Research

 Additional Biographical Information:

-John’s research interests are wide-ranging, but his recent work has focused on the impact of the No Child Left Behind Act on state standards, equity and the measurement of student growth.
+John’s research interests are wide-ranging, but his recent work has focused on the impact of accountability policies on state standards, equity and the measurement of student growth.
 In addition to leading the Center and pursuing his own research, John provides consultation related to testing and support to organizations including the Walton Family Foundation, the Thomas B. Fordham Institute, Teach for America and the KIPP foundation.
 He has broad prior experience in education, serving for 15 years as a high school teacher, coach and school administrator.
 He also spent nearly 10 years as a consultant to schools in improvement and assessment prior to pursuing his research career.
 John holds a Bachelor’s degree in Communications from Gonzaga University, and a Ph.D. in Educational Studies from Emory University.
 John also maintains a website, Northwest Colors, which features his personal photography.

 What do you feel is unique about NWEA and how did you come to work here?